tyhdefu/economics-notes/src/macro/policy/exchange_rate/fixed_exchange_rate.md

   - They hope that the central bank runs out of local currency reserves
   - They can then sell it off for profit, and causes a massive drop in ER for the country
   - **Small countries** are more vulnerable
+- Don't have free control of monetary policy - have to keep in mind peg